Temporary Child Custody

 At Jacobs Berger, our family law attorneys have extensive experience finding creative and constructive solutions to family law and divorce matters of all kinds for clients in towns across New Jersey and Morris County, including Madison, Randolph, Denville, Florham Park, Hanover, Morris Township, and Morristown.

-Call our office to speak with our attorney team today in a comprehensive and confidential case assessment regarding your divorce, your child custody and visitation agreement, or a temporary child custody matter during your divorce process.
+Call our office to speak with our attorney team today in a comprehensive and confidential Strategic Planning Session regarding your divorce, your child custody and visitation agreement, or a temporary child custody matter during your divorce process.

 As previously noted, any time one parent or the other wishes for there to be a clear and well-defined child custody and visitation agreement during their divorce process itself, they can request the courts to hold a temporary custody hearing.
 Importantly, the parent who initially requests the temporary custody hearing is not given any preference or advantage by the courts when it comes to making their decision regarding temporary child custody during a divorce.